Accessory Dwelling Units

-** Please note: Due to recently adopted Code changes to expand and improve the ADU program since completion of this version of the ADU Handbook in 2015, some of the sections of this document may be out of date.
-We are the in process of updating the ADU Handbook and anticipate publication of the revised version in early 2018.
-The prototypes continue to be generally applicable, along with other general background information on ADUs, however the regulatory controls described under "Section 2: Zoning" are being updated.
-In addition, new laws may allow more flexibility and additional design options than discussed in this document.
-Please check back in early 2018 for the updated handbook.
-If you have questions, please contact the Planning Department using the contact information listed below.
+** Please note: due to recently-adopted Code changes to expand and improve the ADU program since completion of the Handbook in 2015, some of the sections of this document are out-of-date – we are in the process of updating the ADU Handbook and anticipate publication of the revised version in summer 2018.
+Please direct any questions to the Planning Department using the contact information listed below.

 - An ADU financial calculator is available to estimate how many years it will take for an owner to break even on the costs of adding an ADU.
 Download the calculator here. | MS Excel file

 This calculator is originally from www.accessorydwelling.org a one-stop website about accessory dwelling units

 If you have questions about the program, please contact staff at:

 - Look up your zoning information on the Property Information Map.

 - Draft Regulatory Agreement: If the existing building includes Rental Unit(s) (as defined by Section 37.2(r) of the Administrative Code), and Planning Code waivers are granted, the new unit will be subject to rent control.
 Generally speaking, these existing buildings are already subject to rent-control.
 A regulatory agreement will be created adding the new ADU under rent control.
 Please see a sample of the agreement here.
 The Regulatory agreement will be edited by Planning staff to reflect project specific conditions, and is required to be fully executed prior to permit issuance.